project-owner/Peppy.doc/Peppy.md

 ```

 ####web.server####
 The only property necessary to configure web server is the port number.
-The host information will be detected by the Peppy player automatically.
+The host IP address will be detected by the Peppy player automatically.
 ```
 [web.server]
 http.port = 8000